PicciMario/iPhone-Backup-Analyzer/README.md

 User is presented with the list of tables in SQLite databases, and can immediately see the content of each and the structure of the fields.

+Built separate windows to show:
+* text messages by thread
+* contacts by groups
+* Safari bookmarks
-Built a separate window to show text messages by thread.
-More views will be written to see contacts, calendar, notes, ....
+More views will be written to see calendar, notes, ....

 # Requires: